gdubicki/gregquests/README.md

   * Exception on 4xx and 5xx responses by default (automatic `raise_for_status()`),

 * For performance:
-  * Automatic connection reuse (keep-alive) without session,
+  * Automatic HTTP keep-alive without explicitly using session,
   * Support for Brotli enabled by default,

 ## How to use?